 • Support data sharing between education, health and social service agencies and other community-based youth and family organizations to target intervention efforts.

-• Ensure adequate and equitable resources so that all students have a substantially similar opportunity to meet performance standards regardless of geographic location, and that state and local funding are sufficient to reasonably expect that all students can meet academic performance standards.
+• Ensure adequate resources are distributed to schools in all communities, so that all students have a substantially similar opportunity to meet performance standards regardless of geographic location, and that state and local funding are sufficient to reasonably expect that all students can meet academic performance standards.

 • Coordinate and secure resources to eliminate the digital divide.